FrancescoSere/Test/README.md

 # DTI Scheduling using RL

-OpenAi Gym is a toolkit for reinforcement learning research.
+[OpenAI Gym](https://gym.openai.com/) is a toolkit for reinforcement learning research.
 It provides a common interface to directly compare the performance results of different RL algorithms.
-NS3Gym offers the possibility to integrate this framework into the network simulator ns-3 by providing an interface between the two.
+[NS3Gym](https://github.com/tkn-tub/ns3-gym) offers the possibility to integrate this framework into the network simulator ns-3 by providing an interface between the two.
 This interface takes care for the management of the ns3 simulation process life cycle as well as delivering state and action information between the gym agent and the simulation environment.

-## Installation
+## Installation of NS3Gym

 1. Install all required dependencies required by ns-3.
 ```